vidstack/vidstack.io/src/routes/docs/player/components/providers/hls/_Docs.md

 <slot name="hls-events"  />

-You can find a [list of all provider events](/docs/player/components/providers/hls/api#events) in the API reference.
+You can find a <ApiLink hash="events">list of all provider events</ApiLink> in the API reference.